 When editing or creating a sync, you can change your allotment in the Rate limit section by dragging the slider left or right.

-For some syncs, like Stripe and Close, that we sync using an
+For some syncs, like Stripe, that we sync using an

 /events endpoint you can only configure the backfill rate limit.
 The allotment used during the sync is fixed at 2 requests per second.